 I realized I wasn’t one of the cool ones in fifth grade.
 I was sitting on a bench with a friend, and this girl walked by.
-She had the most beautiful, silky hair, and was wearing the most incredible boots ever.
+She had beautiful, silky hair, and was wearing the most incredible boots ever.
 They hit just below the knee, and they were pink, with golden tiaras all over them.
 I’d never wanted a pair of boots – or to be another person entirely – so bad.

 Your parents don’t prepare you for the moment you realize you’re not cool, and nobody has to explain it to you because you just feel it.
 It’s not that you don’t feel confident enough, is that somehow, some people just seem… superior.
 Some act like it, some don’t.
 But they’re different, nonetheless.
 And at a point in your life, all you want to do is meet and hang out with and be them.

-For some years, I did what I could to become a cool person.
+For a few years, I did what I could to become a cool person.
 I changed my clothes, my hair, I pretended to enjoy a certain type of music.
 Obviously, that only made me uncooler – trying to be anything at all is the least cool thing on the planet, after all.

 Eventually, I made peace with the fact that I’m just an uncool person.
 I will always be one of the uncoolest people I know, and that can be pretty great in its own right.
 Here’s why.